Noaahfx/PDF-Tools/README.md

 ```

 Output: `dist\PDF Tools.exe`

-Share that file, no Python required on the target machine.
+No python required on the target machine to use the .exe file.

 ---